gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

    Transmission Protocol (SCTP), as defined in {{RFC9260}}.

-   This specification defines the actual crypto chunk, how to enable it usage, how it interact with the SCTP association establishment to enable endpoint authentication, key-establishment and other features of the seperate cipher specfication.
+   This specification defines the actual crypto chunk, how to enable its usage, how it interact with the SCTP association establishment to enable endpoint authentication, key-establishment and other features of the seperate cipher specfication.